 20. First seen in Venice, Italy, when workers took leftover marble pieces and used them as flooring, terrazzo flooring has commonly been used in places such as airports.
 However, if you want to be on trend and impress your visitors, you can now lay down terrazzo-inspired flooring in your apartment!
 There are endless combinations of shapes and colors to choose from!

 21. If you haven’t heard of neotenic furniture before (chances are you haven’t), do a quick image search after watching this video.
 It basically refers to furniture with a child-inspired design that involves chunky, organically shaped pieces.
 They add a sense of fun and playfulness to any room and would look amazing placed in a modern apartment.

 22. And finally, ’80s style furniture is experiencing a resurgence at the moment, and one defining feature of it is rounded edges.
 So, if you want to switch up the look of your apartment, simply swap out any sharp-edged furniture for rounded-edge chairs and tables to create a smoother, groovier vibe.

-Which of these ideas do you like the most?
-Let us know in the comments.
+Which of these 22 Apartment Makeover Ideas to Reinvigorate Your Apartment ideas did you like the most?
 If you enjoyed this article, remember to leave a thumbs up and subscribe to the blog for more household tips and ideas uploaded regularly.
 As always, thanks for reading and we’ll see you again soon!